Shift Work? Here’s How to Create a Sleep Schedule

 Are your night shifts stopping you from functioning properly?
 Talk to your employer about this and see if you can come up with a better shift pattern together.

-So, talking has really benefited him.
 In addition, make sure to coordinate with your partner, family or roommates, so that they can take your schedule into account as much as possible and give you the support you need.

 8. Practice acceptance

-The odd bad night every now and then is just a part of life.
+The odd bad night now and then is just a part of life.
 Instead of resisting it, accept that it’s normal.
-Research shows that avoiding or suppressing certain emotions actually causes you to think about them more in the long run.
+Research shows that avoiding or suppressing certain emotions causes you to think about them more in the long run.

 So, if you’re sleeping badly, it’s okay to think about it.
 But know that these thoughts you’re having about your poor night’s sleep are just thoughts.
 It helps to accept them.